Ivanlh20/multem/README.md

       sudo apt-get install libblas-dev liblapack-dev
       ```

-    - Replace the Thrust library folder in location: /usr/local/cuda/include/thrust

-- Verify the installation path of cuda 10.0, fftw3, blas and lapack.
+- Verify the installation path of cuda 11.8, fftw3, blas and lapack.
 Their installation paths should be specified in the [ilm_mex.m](./matlab_functions/ilm_mex.m).

 **Please cite MULTEM in your publications if it helps your research:**
 ```bibtex